 A bucolic paradise

-The AEH Group is offering the first stage for sale with 54 apartments.
-The Camden Central website boasts about the towns history and heritage and the town’s special character.
-The ‘tranquillity of the landscape’ is evident to AEH copywriters who have maintained that the town ‘retains a peaceful rural feel’.
+The AEH Group is offering the first stage for sale with 54 apartments in 2017.
+The AEH Camden Central website boasted about the town’s history and heritage and the town’s special character.
+The ‘tranquillity of the landscape’ was evident to AEH copywriters, who maintained that the town ‘retains a peaceful rural feel’.

 Camden Aerial View 1990s CIPP